miekg/dreck/README.md

 * `/exec COMMAND`, executes **COMMAND** on the dreck server.
 Only commands via an expanded alias are allowed.
 * `/test`, a noop used for testing dreck.
+* `/duplicate: NUMBER`, mark this issue as a duplicate of NUMBER.
+This is done by closing the issue and adding the 'duplicate' label.

 ### Pull Requests